lynerlok/CalmWood-CPP/README.md

 WINDOWS AND LINUX ONLY.
 Unfortunaly, no unigine sdk is compatible with macOS.

+/!\ 2.11 unigine community version only !
+See unigine-2.12 for early access to the upgrade !

 /!\ data directory is missing to avoid heavy GIT project !

 /!\ This is a very early project with no good graphics optimization and only a debug ( development ) version !